 Do Study Drugs Boost Memory?

-Some studies have shown that cognitive enhancers provide users with beneficial results so it is no wonder that college students turn to them for a temporary mental boost.
+College students who take study drugs often tout that the drugs have provided them with beneficial results so it is no wonder that more college students are turning to study drugs to provide a temporary mental boost.
 They improve concentration, memory, focus, and general cognition.
 The tunnel-like focus the prescription drugs provide has caused many young adults to fake symptoms in order to get steady prescriptions.
 However, when misused, they have devastating consequences.
 Their short-term benefits come with their fair share of risks.

 Stimulants like Ritalin and Adderall give patients increased concentration.
 When used properly, they can help patients to overcome attention disabilities like ADHD and ADD.
 For patients, these drugs have a soothing effect because they increase the amount of dopamine and norepinephrine in the brain.
 It is believed that ADD and ADHD sufferers lack sufficient dopamine and norepinephrine.
 When people who don’t suffer from these mental conditions take study drugs, they experience restlessness and euphoria because they already have adequate dopamine.

-Students who take prescription stimulants have a tunnel-like vision.
-They are not distracted by anything and can read for hours without logging in to social media sites.
+Students who take prescription stimulants have reported that they are less distracted, and are able to read for hours without logging in to social media sites.
 They feel more interested in the study material and feel like they understand everything on a deeper level.
 But the major downside of such great focus is the loss of creativity.
-Cognitive enhancers make you feel like you are wasting time if you aren’t doing any work.
-Interestingly, experts say that smart drugs don’t turn people into geniuses overnight.
+Some college students have remarked that study drugs make them feel like they are wasting time if they aren’t doing any work.
+Interestingly, experts and clinical research has found that study drugs do not result in any improvements in test performance for those without ADHD.
 They don’t make people brighter than they are.
+However, similar to their chemical brothers, prescription stimulants do give confidence boosts, which in turn make users feel as if they are performing better.

 What Are the Effects of Abusing Smart Drugs?